Cubic threefolds moduli and the Monster group: Introduction

-Section 5 does the same for the 10-dimensional quotient associated to the moduli space for cubic threefolds (Theorem \ref{thm:ct2}).
-Degenerations of cubic threefolds are amply covered by the literature (\cite{cg}, \cite{collino}, \cite{cm}, \cite{cl}, \cite{cjl}, \cite{cghl}), but since we approach these as degenerations of cubic fourfolds with $\mu_3$-action (giving a different---\emph{occult} in the terminology of Kudla-Rapoport---period map), and also because we need some finer information, we revisit this topic.
+Section 4 does the same for the 10-dimensional quotient associated to the moduli space for cubic threefolds (Theorem \ref{thm:ct2}).
+Degenerations of cubic threefolds are amply covered by the literature (\cite{cg}, \cite{collino}, \cite{cm}, \cite{cl}, \cite{cjl}, \cite{cghl}), but since we approach these as degenerations of cubic fourfolds with $\mu_3$-action (giving a different---\emph{occult} in the terminology of Kudla-Rapoport---period map), \nomenclature[G]{$\mu_m$}{The group of $m$th roots of unity} and also because we need some finer information, we revisit this topic.
 Since the groundbreaking work of Clemens and Griffiths \cite{cg} we know that if a cubic threefold has an ordinary $A_1$-singularity as its unique singular point, then associated to it is a genus four curve.
 We need to analyse what happens if the cubic threefold has several singularities (of type $A_k$ with $k\le 4$).
-The issue is that each of these singularities determines such a curve, but these (singular) curves need not be isomorphic, and yet their Hodge structures are.
+The issue is that each of these singularities determines such a curve, but these (singular) curves \nomenclature[A]{$A_k$}{A hypersurface singularity of that type but can also refer to the eponymous root system} need not be isomorphic, and yet their Hodge structures are.
 Their mutual relationship appears to be quite subtle and we analyse this only to the extent that is needed here.
 The main result of this section amounts to the assertion that the normalization of the moduli space of smooth cubic threefolds with a full level 2 structure on their middle homology over the moduli space of GIT-stable cubic threefolds is simply connected.
+The section however continues with an identification of the strata of cubic threefolds whose singular set consists only of $A_3$-singularities, as this will play a central role in the proof of the main theorem and this the natural place to do this.
+(We distinguish these strata geometrically by means of a `coplanarity' property and combinatorially by a certain stable weighted graph.)

-This gives us the needed preparation for the proof of our main Theorem \ref{thm:main}, proved in Section 5, which states that a neighborhood of the closure of the cubic threefold locus in the Allcock ball quotient admits a reflection cover by the Bimonster.
-We found it striking how well the complex geometry here dovetails with the characterization of the Bimonster due to Conway-Norton-Soicher \cite{cns} and Conway-Pritchard \cite{cp} and we hope the reader concurs.
+We then have the needed preparation for the proof of our main Theorem \ref{thm:main}.
+It states that a neighborhood of the closure of the cubic threefold locus in the Allcock ball quotient admits a universal reflection cover whose covering group is the Bimonster.
+In fact, a characterization of the Bimonster is needed to construct this cover.
+We found it striking how well the complex geometry here dovetails with the characterization of the Bimonster due to Conway-Norton-Soicher \cite{cns} and Conway-Pritchard \cite{cp} (proved by Ivanov \cite{ivanov} and Norton \cite{norton}) and we hope the reader concurs.